Vampire film: Live action

 One of the first television series with a vampire as a main character was the 1964 comedy series The Munsters.
-Lily Munster and Grandpa (also known as Vladimir Dracula, Count of Transylvania) are vampires.The Munsters was followed in 1966 by the Gothic soap opera Dark Shadows, in which the reluctant vampire Barnabas Collins became a main character.
+Lily Munster and Grandpa (also known as Vladimir Dracula, Count of Transylvania) are vampires.
+The Munsters was followed in 1966 by the Gothic soap opera Dark Shadows, in which the reluctant vampire Barnabas Collins became a main character.

 In 1985, The Little Vampire was a television series made for children.
-It tells the adventures of the vampire child Rüdiger and his human friend Anton.Forever Knight (1992–1996) was the first vampire detective story, later followed by many similar series like Angel, Moonlight, Blood Ties and Vampire Prosecutor.
+It tells the adventures of the vampire child Rüdiger and his human friend Anton.
+Forever Knight (1992–1996) was the first vampire detective story, later followed by similar series like Angel, Moonlight, Blood Ties and Vampire Prosecutor.
+In 1997, the teenage vampire hunter series Buffy the Vampire Slayer became popular around the world.
+Buffy Summers is a teenage girl who finds out that she is a vampire slayer.
+She also finds herself drawn to a vampire.

-In 1997 the teenage vampire series Buffy the Vampire Slayer became popular around the world.
-Buffy is a teenage girl who finds out that she is a vampire slayer.
-She also finds herself drawn to a vampire.True Blood (2008) centers on the adventures of the telepathic waitress Sookie Stackhouse, who falls in love with a vampire.
+True Blood (2008) centers on the adventures of the telepathic waitress Sookie Stackhouse, who falls in love with a vampire.
 In the same year BBC Three series Being Human became popular in Britain.
-It features an unconventional trio of a vampire, a werewolf and a ghost who are sharing a flat in Bristol.
+It features an unconventional trio of a vampire, a werewolf, and a ghost who are sharing a flat in Bristol.

-In 2009 The Vampire Diaries told the story of the school girl Elena Gilbert, who falls in love with vampire Stefan Salvatore, but finds herself also drawn to Stefan's brother Damon Salvatore.The Strain (2014) is based on the novel of the same name by Guillermo del Toro.
+In 2009 The Vampire Diaries told the story of the school girl Elena Gilbert, who falls in love with vampire Stefan Salvatore, but finds herself also drawn to Stefan's brother Damon.
+The Strain (2014) is based on the novel of the same name by Guillermo del Toro.

-What We Do In the Shadows is a continuation of the 2014 movie.
-Set in the same universe with the same mocumentary style, but following a different group of vampires.
+What We Do In The Shadows (2019-2024) is a continuation of the film of the same name in a mockumentary style and follows a new group of vampires, played by comedians.
+Interview With The Vampire (2022-present) is an adaption of the book series by Anne Rice, inserting homosexual themes, whereas the 1994 film adaptation of the same represents the longing and tension in the novels felt by creatures who do not have sex.